Nav1203/tarp-fall/README.md

 - PyTorch 1.8 or later
 - OpenCV 4.5 or later
 - TensorFlow 2.4 or later
-- Firebase Admin SDK
+- Pyrebase4
-- twilio module (for WhatsApp message)
+- heyoo (Whatsapp API)
-- telebot module (for Telegram message)
+- requesrs (to send requests to Telegram API)

 ## Installation